 Such a balancing act involves building a strong economy while also reducing emissions and waste, and increasing energy efficiency.
 Operators are more focused than ever on creating sustainability programs that meet the needs of their corporate clients and local communities.

-02 • INCREASING A COMPANY’S ENERGY EFFICIENCY is a top priority now – even more important than reducing waste and developing green services.
+- Increasing a company's energy efficiency is a top priority now, even more important than reducing waste and developing green services.

-03 • INFLUENTIAL FACTORS SHAPING GREEN PROGRAMS: What your customers ask for is top priority and a bigger concern than federal mandates.
-What your local community and public care about are also an infl uence.
+- Influential programs shaping green programs: What your customers ask for is top priority and a bigger concern than federal mandates.
+What your local community and public care about are also an influence.

-05 • WHEN IT COMES DOWN TO who takes responsibility and accountability for the program, that’s being done by the owner, followed by senior staff.
+- When it comes down to who takes responsibility and accountability for the program; that's being done by the owner, followed by senior staff.

-06 • FUEL USAGE: Of course, gas/electric hybrids are the largest factor — nearly half of the surveyed operators are using them.
-Surprisingly, E85 fl ex fuel vehicles are being used by a third of the respondents.
-But it’s not surprising when factoring how many of these products are now available from manufacturers.
+- Fuel usage: Of course, gas/electric hybrids are the largest factor; nearly half of the surveyed operators are using them.
+Surprisingly, E85 flex fuel vehicles are being used by a third of the respondents.
+But it's not surprising, when factoring how many of these products are now available from manufacturers.
 Biodiesel blend and CNG are also important, and should be growing in usage for chauffeured transportation and charter and tour fleets.

-07 • TECHNICAL RULES AND STANDARDS are the largest regulatory category to take place at federal, state, and local government levels.
-The carbon tax and cap-and-trade follows.
-This could have less immediate direct effect since it applies primarily to U.S. power plants, oil refineries, and manufacturers.
+- Technical rules and standards are the largest regulatory category to take place at federal, state and local governmental levels.
+What follows?
+The carbon tax and cap-and-trade.
+This could have a less immediate direct effect, since it applies primarily to U.S. power plants, oil refineries and manufacturers.
 About a quarter expect regulations to be enacted within one to two years, and 45% think this will happen within three to five years.

-08 • ONLY 20% OF OPERATORS have a written green policy in place.
+- Only 20% of operators have a written green policy in place.
 One third are selectively acting on green concepts, but without a master plan in place.
 As green programs return to priority level for corporate clients, you can expect to see written policy practices increasing.